2013 Texas Tech Red Raiders football team: Iowa State

-at West Virginia
+At West Virginia

-Undefeated and ranked #16 by the Associated Press, the Red Raiders traveled to Morgantown to face 3–3 West Virginia.
+Undefeated and ranked No. 16 by the Associated Press, the Red Raiders traveled to Morgantown to face 3–3 West Virginia.
 The matchup was a reunion of sorts, as West Virginia head coach Dana Holgorsen was an assistant at Texas Tech from 2000 to 2007, during the quarterback tenure of Kliff Kingsbury (1999–2002).
 The Red Raiders got out to a quick 13–0 lead, with a pair of field goals by Ryan Bustin and a 10-yard touchdown pass from Davis Webb to Jace Amaro.
 The Mountaineers then went on a 27–3 scoring run, taking a 27–16 lead in the third quarter.
 Texas Tech faced a crucial third down play in the third quarter at the West Virginia 43-yard line, and Webb connected with Jace Amaro for a 32-yard gain to put Texas Tech deep in Mountaineer territory.
 Kenny Williams completed the drive with a touchdown run to pull Texas Tech to within 27–23.
 Texas Tech took the lead in the fourth quarter on another touchdown run by Kenny Williams, and the Red Raiders extended their lead to 37–27 on a touchdown pass from Webb to Amaro on their final possession to put the game away.
 Webb ended up breaking Texas Tech's freshman passing record for a single game with 462 yards, hitting 36 of 50 passes for two touchdowns and no interceptions.
 Texas Tech's defense totally shut down the Mountaineer offense in the fourth quarter, forcing the Mountaineers to punt on four straight possessions in the second half.
 After starting the season 7–0, this would be the last game the Red Raiders would win in the 2013 regular season.
-After their win, this would be the highest rank for Texas Tech in the 2013 season at #10 in both the AP and BCS overall standings and #9 in the USA Today coaches poll.
+After their win, this would be the highest rank for Texas Tech in the 2013 season at No. 10 in both the AP and BCS overall standings and #9 in the USA Today coaches poll.

-at Oklahoma
+At Oklahoma

 This was the first ranked team Texas Tech played since facing the TCU Horned Frogs in week 3.
 The Red Raiders jumped out in front 7–0 on a trick play pass from Kenny Williams to Eric Ward, but Tech was denied another scoring chance in the first quarter on a controversial offensive pass interference call against Jakeem Grant.
 Tech fell behind 21–7, but stormed back to lead 24–21 late in through the third quarter.
 Davis Webb threw third-quarter touchdown passes to Eric Ward and Jakeem Grant as Tech took the lead with 3:08 left in the third quarter.
 However, the Sooners took advantage of three Tech turnovers to pull away for the win.
 Webb completed 33 of 53 passes for 385 yards, but with two interceptions.
-With the loss, the Red Raiders' season record fell to 7–1 and they dropped to #15 in the BCS rankings.
+With the loss, the Red Raiders' season record fell to 7–1 and they dropped to No. 15 in the BCS rankings.